Learning Ising models from one or multiple samples: Analyzing the Maximum Pseudo-Likelihood Estimator

-\end{lemma} It is clear that these two lemmas combined directly imply Lemma~\ref{lem:main}.
+In both of those Lemmas, we use the technique of conditioning on subsets $I_i$ defined in Lemma~\ref{lem:ising-subsample}.
+Essentially, Lemma~\ref{lem:hessian-oneparam} states that with high probability, $\|Ax\|_2^2$ is lower bounded by some specific quantity.
+The same quantity appears as an upper bound for the first derivative in Lemma~\ref{lem:derivative-one-concentration}.
+This is not a coincidence.
+Indeed, we will easily show in the following sections that $\|Ax\|_2^2$ is a lower bound for $\partial^2 \phi(J)/ \partial^2 A$ for all matrices $J$ with bounded infinity norm.
+This means that Lemma~\ref{lem:hessian-oneparam} is essentially a lower bound of the second derivative.
+Thus, combining Lemmas~\ref{lem:derivative-one-concentration} and ~\ref{lem:hessian-oneparam}, we can prove Lemma~\ref{lem:one-element}.
+This is done in Section~\ref{s:additional}.

 Notice that the derivative is upper bounded by a value which is not constant, but it is rather bounded in terms of conditional expectations with respect to $x_{-I_j}$.
 Similarly, the second derivative is lower bounded in terms of the same quantity.
-Since the rate is a function of the ratio between the first and the second derivative, such a non-constant bound suffices to derive Theorem~\ref{thm:main}.
+Since in the Taylor expansion we are interested in the difference between the second and first derivatives, such a non-constant bound suffices to derive Lemma~\ref{lem:one-element}.
 Furthermore, one might not, in general, replace these bounds with constant bounds, since the term $\max_{j \in [\ell]} \|\E[A x|x_{-I_j}]\|_2$ might not concentrate outside of Dobrushin's condition, and, $\partial\varphi(J^*)/\partial A$ and $\partial^2\varphi(J)/\partial A^2$ will fluctuate along with it.
-Next, we present the proofs of Lemmas ~\ref{lem:main-derivative} and ~\ref{lem:main-hessian}.
+Next, we present the proofs of Lemmas ~\ref{lem:derivative-one-concentration} and ~\ref{lem:hessian-oneparam}.